 "Relationships matter because they help us feel connected, making us more motivated and productive," Catherine Fisher, LinkedIn's senior director of global integrated marketing and communications, wrote in a blog post.
 "It's much easier to share feedback with someone if you have built up a solid rapport, or ask someone for advice if you have invested in the relationship."

 The research showed that employees increasingly value a positive social and cultural environment at work, nearly as much as good compensation.
-About 36 percent of workers say they look forward to going to work when they work with a friend, and 31 percent feel stronger and more valued.
-The researchers found that people with a best friend at work are 7 times more likely to be fully engaged and productive.
+About 36% of workers say they look forward to going to work when they work with a friend, and 31% feel stronger and more valued.
+The researchers found that people with a best friend at work are seven times more likely to be fully engaged and productive.

-"I'm not suggesting we all start texting our managers at any hour about our latest crush or favorite new shirt, but it does indicate that our growing workforce wants to have more of a connection," Fisher wrote.
+"I'm not suggesting we all start texting our managers at any hour about our latest crush or a favorite new shirt, but it does indicate that our growing workforce wants to have more of a connection," Fisher wrote.

-Managers can do their part as well to foster an inclusive social environment at work.
-By leveling with workers not just as subordinates, but taking a real interest in their lives, managers can begin to foster the type of culture that values social bonding.
+Managers can do their part to foster an inclusive social environment at work.
+By leveling with workers not just as subordinates, but taking a real interest in their lives, managers can foster the type of culture that values social bonding.

-- Take an interest in their personal lives.
+Take an interest in their personal lives.
 While you may not want to give relationship advice, you should have an interest in your teammates as people.
 Take a few minutes during every one-on-one meeting to connect on a personal level.
 If your colleague always jets out with her yoga mat, ask her about it.
-Work is only a part of who people are.
+Work is only one part of who people are.
 If you get to know people's other passions, it may give you a glimpse into what motivates them.